-The study area is used by a range of users for a range of uses, and these are described in the preceding section regarding stakeholders.
+The study area is used by a range of users for a range of uses, and these are described in the preceding section about stakeholders.
 There are individuals, groups and communities who use either part of the Parade, such as an individual memorial, or those who use the whole space for commemorative activities.
-Apart from the major events such as Anzac Day ceremonies, about five other smaller commemorative activities take place each year which require NCA involvement.
-Some small activities may not involve the NCA.

 There are others who are tourists, as well as recreational users, who visit or use the Parade and its memorials.